A non-monotone trust-region method with noisy oracles and additional sampling: Numerical experiments

-Let S1 and S2 respectively indicate the iterations of ASNTR at which step 7 and step 10 using the increasing sampling rule \eqref{eq.adSampling} are executed.
-For the remaining option, i.e., $N_{k+1}=N_k$, let S3 and S0 show the iterations at which new samples through step 15 and current samples through step 13 are performed.
-We also define variable S4 representing the iteration of ASNTR at which whole samples ($N_k=N$) are needed for computing required quantities.
+cardinality of the sample set is not changed, i.e., $N_{k+1}=N_k$, let S3 and S0 show the iterations at which new samples through step 15 and current samples through step 13 are selected.
+We also define variable S4 representing the iteration of ASNTR at which all available samples ($N_k=N$) are needed for computing the required quantities.